What is Open-Heart Surgery?

 The heart-lung bypass machine takes over the function of the heart and lungs to provide oxygenated blood to the body.

-The heart itself can then be opened and repair can be accomplished in a bloodless, still environment.
-In some situations, when on the cardiopulmonary bypass machine, the heart can be operated upon while still beating, but emptied.
+The heart can then be opened, and repair can be accomplished in a bloodless, still environment.
+In some situations, when on the cardiopulmonary bypass machine, the heart can be operated on while still beating, but emptied.
 This usually occurs when the repair is on the right side and there are no holes between the left and right sides of the heart.

 Open-Heart Surgery Use

-The repair of many cardiac defects such as atrial septal defects, ventricular septal defects, AV canals, transposition of the great arteries, tetralogy of Fallot and other complex anomalies requires the use of cardiopulmonary bypass, stopping the heart, and opening the heart.
+The repair of many cardiac defects such as atrial septal defects, ventricular septal defects, AV canals, transposition of the great arteries, tetralogy of Fallot and other complex defects requires the use of cardiopulmonary bypass.
 Most pediatric heart procedures are open-heart procedures.

 Description of Open-Heart Surgery

-To get access to the heart, the surgeon has to open the chest.
-To do so, he or she has to cut through the breast bone (sternum).
+To get access to the heart, the surgeon must open the chest.
+To do so, they have to cut through the breast bone (sternum).
 This is referred to as the sternotomy.
 The skin incision is generally smaller in size than the length of the breast bone, since the skin can be stretched to some extent.
-For repeat incisions (a redo-sternotomy) often the length is a little longer than the previous scar.
+For repeat incisions (a redo-sternotomy), often the length is a little longer than the previous scar.

-For many parents, the concept of a sternotomy raises much concern.
-Most parents are surprised to hear that a sternotomy is one of the safest and more comfortable incisions performed during surgery.
-Performing a sternotomy is nothing but an artificial fracture; at the end of the operation the two edges of the breast bone are put back together with steel wires.
+For some, the concept of a sternotomy raises concern.
+Most are surprised to hear that a sternotomy is one of the safest and more comfortable incisions performed during surgery.
+Performing a sternotomy is an artificial fracture; at the end of the operation the two edges of the breast bone are put back together with steel wires.
 This usually does not lead to any deformities of the chest wall, even as a child grows.
 At the same time, performing a sternotomy does not prevent the progression of already existing chest wall deformities (e.g., "pigeon chest").

 Pain is sensed by the nerve endings in the affected tissues.
 In the bone, pain arises from movement at the site of a fracture.
-Infants don't have much chest wall muscle mass to move the sternal edges and develop pain.
-For that reason, not surprisingly, most infants are discharged home on just ibuprofen and Tylenol.
+Infants do not have much chest wall muscle mass to move the sternal edges and develop pain.
+For that reason, most infants are discharged home on ibuprofen and Tylenol.

 The removed pericardial piece is used during the operation as patch material for a variety of holes or defects within the heart.
 The removed piece of pericardium does not need to be replaced.